uwu/uwu.network/src/pages/~sink/blog/2023/12/local-music.md

 I make no real claims on fancy DACs but I use the DACs in my laptop, PC, Sony headphones, and KZ AZ09s and don't find them an issue.

-The DAC in the AZ09s has a noticeable noise floor, and while I have experienced noise on my laptop, I'm 90% sure this is a software issue to do with Pipewire or ALSA as enabling "Auto-Mute Mode" in alsamixer fixes that just fine.
+I have experienced noise on my laptop, and I'm 90% sure this is a software issue to do with Pipewire or ALSA as enabling "Auto-Mute Mode" in alsamixer fixes that just fine.
+The KZs have the best DAC of any of my devices as far as I'm aware.
+No noticeable noise floor at all.

 The DAC in my portable CD player (A cheap Arafuna model) has horrid noise, so yes, cheap DACs can be shit, but let's be real here.
 The Truthear Shio has two Cirrus Logic CS43198 chips.